capn-damo/Openbox-tiling/README.md

 `grid-tile.sh`  Simple script to tile 4 windows in a grid;

+ `maxwin.sh`    Script to Toggle Maximize all windows on current desktop;

 `tiling-keybinds.xml`   Keybinds for tiling windows in Openbox, using numpad keys;

 `display-kbinds.sh`     Script to display manual numpad keybinds in a yad dialog window;